ferstl/eclipse-builder/README.md

 #### Example Configuration
-There are two configuration files in the `eclipse-mars-example` folder to build an Eclipse "Mars" distribution containing the Java IDE, EGit and M2Eclipse.
+There are two configuration files in the `eclipse-neon-example` folder to build an Eclipse "Neon" distribution containing the Java IDE, EGit and M2Eclipse.
 The configuration file `01_eclipse-ide.conf` will create an Eclipse 4.5 distribution.
 The file `02_eclipse-base.conf` will add EGit and M2Eclipse.